W1p3out/steam-wishlist-sales/README.md

 - Check sudo permissions: `sudo -u www-data sudo /opt/steam-wishlist-sales/steam-wishlist-sales.sh`
 - Check logs: `tail -f /var/log/apache2/steam-wishlist-sales-error.log`

+### After scan, showing apache2 "It Works!"

+Refresh you browser.
+It should load your Steam Wishlist Sales Checker website.

 ### PowerShell parsing error

 The PowerShell script must be UTF-8 encoded with BOM.
 If you edit the file, save it as "UTF-8 with BOM" in your editor.